AdelekeBankole/AdelekeBankole/README.md

-- Hello, I’m @AdelekeBankole, interested in the design, development, analysis and implementation of general discretizations of PDEs applied to numerical fluid flow simulations
+- Hello, I’m @AdelekeBankole, interested in the design, development, analysis and implementation of general PDE discretizations applied to numerical fluid flow simulations

 <!---